Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 2. Footer
 - Footer code is identical on all html pages.
 Testing already completed.

-3. Search bar function
+3. Search by collection
 - Go to "Collection "from a desktop
+- Click on one collection name and verify if related books are being pulled

+4. Search bar function
+- Go to "Collection "from a desktop
-- The Collection page appears with a section presentation of the page + a search User can search by book title, author and collection types.
+- The Collection page appears with a section presentation of the page + a search
+- User can search by book title, author, description and collection types.
+- If search doesn't match books , no results found message pops up

+5. Save book to profile.
+- User can save books to their profile (wishlist)

 > For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,